Tutorial

 Move to the data/

-directory in results you just download.
+directory in the results you downloaded earlier.

 .